itpankaj/WordPress-Ping-Optimizer/readme.txt

 * Compatible with 3.4.1

 == Upgrade Notice ==
+= 2.35.1.1 =
+Fixed error - PHP 7.3: Warning: count(): Parameter must be an array or an object that implements Countable

+= 2.35.1.0 =
+Compatible with wordpress 5.2.
+Tested plugin with latest version, no issue reported.

 = 2.35.0.1 =
 * Fixed issues:
 	Warning: count(): Parameter must be an array or an object